-- Local governments.
+- Local governments, including Special Districts

-- Tribal governments.
+- Tribal governments

-- Municipalities.

-- Special districts.
+- Municipalities

-ELIGIBLE PROJECTS must be located in New Mexico and must:
+ELIGIBLE PROJECTS must be in New Mexico and must:

-- Be "shovel ready" have completed the planning and design phase of the project and can begin construction in near future. - If not "shovel-ready," projects must be "shovel-worthy" meaning they have begun the planning and design phase of the project and have demonstrated the support from the local government to begin construction the moment the planning and design phase of the project is complete.

-- Align with fund goals and objectives. - Align with region's economic/comprehensive or other regional development plan. - Aim at funding destination development where greatest needs exist.
+- Be "shovel ready" have completed the planning and design phase of the project and can begin construction in the near future. - If not "shovel-ready," projects must be "shovel-worthy" meaning they have begun the planning and design phase of the project and have demonstrated the support from the local government to begin construction the moment the planning and design phase of the project is complete. - Align with fund goals and objectives. - Align with region's economic/comprehensive or other regional development plan. - Aim at funding destination development where greatest needs exists.